dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 Nextflow
 ^^^^^^^^
 - Similar to WDL, a container can be set equal to an expression in Nextflow.
 Dockstore again supports simple strings, but also the container being set to a variable defined in the params scope.
-However, we cannot support other types of expressions.
+However, we do not support other types of expressions.

 ::